spectral-compute/hypercast/js/docs/private/Building.md

 toc: true
 ---

+The Javascript build process runs out-of-tree by default from within the CMake build system.
+This page describes how to use the Javascript build system directly.

 ## Basic build steps

-1. Run `yarn install` from the source repository.
+1. Run `yarn install` from the source repository's `js` directory.
 2. Run `yarn bundle` (for a production build) or `yarn bundle-dev` (for a development build) to build the server and the clients.
 This will produce a `dist` directory in `client`, `dev-client`, `demo-client`, and `server`.
 3. Run `yarn foreach lint` to run the linter on everything.